The Four Stages of Life When Alcohol Hits the Hardest

 Additionally, alcohol can interfere with sleep quality, hormone balance, and mental health, making it tougher for people in this age group to stay fit and energized.

-Dr. Kelly McGonigal, a health psychologist known for her work on willpower and stress, emphasizes that alcohol can significantly impact brain development during adolescence.
-According to her, even small amounts of alcohol can disrupt the neural pathways that are still forming at this stage, leading to lasting cognitive and emotional repercussions.
+alcohol can significantly impact brain development during adolescence.
+Even small amounts of alcohol can disrupt the neural pathways that are still forming at this stage, leading to lasting cognitive and emotional repercussions.

-She notes that young adults are particularly vulnerable, as their brains are still maturing.
-McGonigal suggests that awareness of these risks can empower families to discuss alcohol openly, fostering healthier choices.
+Young adults are particularly vulnerable, as their brains are still maturing.
+Awareness of these risks can empower families to discuss alcohol openly, fostering healthier choices.

 Alcohol Becomes Especially Harmful After Age 65, Increasing Risks Like Memory Loss, Falls, and Dementia-like Symptoms.